 When you want to use a workpad that someone else has already started, import the JSON file.

-To begin, drag the file to the Import workpad JSON file field on the Canvas workpads page.
+On the Canvas page, drag the file to the Import workpad JSON file field.

 Use sample data workpadsedit